Gabri432/angular-personal-website/src/assets/blog-content/italian-basketball-team-journey.md

 See you!
 <br />

 Did you find a typo?
 Do you have a suggestion?
-You can go <a href="https://github.com/Gabri432/angular-personal-website/issues/new" target="_blank" title="Go to the Github repository">here</a>!
+You can go <a href="https://github.com/Gabri432/angular-personal-website/issues/new" target="_blank" title="Go to the Github repository">here</a>!<br />

+Did you like the story?
+You can put a star on the <a href="https://github.com/Gabri432/angular-personal-website/" target="_blank" title="Go to the Github repository">github</a> repository!

 <style>